MCP Server

 Troubleshooting Common Issues

-directory.
+Fully quit and restart your client (Claude Desktop, VS Code, etc.).
+Ensure your JSON or YAML configuration file has no syntax errors and is saved in the correct directory.
 If you used a CLI, verify the installation with the client's list command (e.g., claude mcp list).

-Solution: Your authentication session may have expired.
+Your authentication session may have expired.
 Run rm -rf ~/.mcp-auth in your terminal to clear the session.
-Restart your client and
+Restart your client and re-authenticate using the OAuth prompt.

-Solution: Node.js is not installed or not in your system's PATH.
+Node.js is not installed or not in your system's PATH.
 Install the latest LTS version from nodejs.org, then restart your terminal and client.

-Solution: You are likely in the wrong environment.
+You are likely in the wrong environment.
 Ask, "What Memberstack environment am I in?" and use switchMemberstackEnvironment to toggle between LIVE and SANDBOX.

-Solution: Certain tools that interact with Stripe (like createPrice or importStripeProduct) require a paid Memberstack subscription and must be run
+Certain tools that interact with Stripe (like createPrice or importStripeProduct) require a paid Memberstack subscription and must be run in the LIVE environment with Stripe connected.

-Use listApps to see your available projects, then use switchApp with
+You need to select which Memberstack project you are working on.
+Use listApps to see your available projects, then use switchApp with the desired App ID.

 Complete Tool Reference